-Ongoing competition for customers can lead to compression in profit margins and loss of market share, which may ultimately impact the Group's financial performance and position, profitability and returns to investors.
+Ongoing competition for customers can lead to compression in profit margins and loss of market share.
+Intense competition increases the risk of additional price pressure, especially in commoditised lines of business, where the providers with the lowest unit cost may win market share and industry profit pools may be eroded.
+Such factors may ultimately impact the Group's financial performance and position, profitability and returns to investors.